 When you are writing a tutorial article, you can always take a screenshot and use it in the blog post.
 But when you are writing a generic article, it’s better to use a more “traditional” photograph.

-Did you know: Legally, you are not allowed to just use any image from the internet on your blog.
+Did you know: Legally, you are not allowed just to use any image from the internet on your blog?

 But beyond the royalty-free image collections, there are many websites where all you have to do is give a source link back to the original poster.